fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 - Consensus Public Key
 - Server IP Address

-You can get the details by running the **server details** script in your terminal connected to your machine or server, as follows:
+You can get the details by running the **node details** script in your terminal connected to your machine or server, as follows:

 ```sh
 curl https://get.fleek.network/node_details | bash